My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 “You drove to my house after four years of silence and asked how I got it.
 What tone were you expecting?”

-Sophie swallowed.
+Olivia swallowed.

-“Mom and Dad are freaking out.”
+“Mom and Dad are coming.”

 My phone started ringing.